 Of course.
 We’ve covered the musicality of my apartment.
-The musicality of everything leads so nicely to the next part of the story.
-I started to dance a happy dance.
+But itsn’t it funny?
+The musicality of everything leads to the next part of the story.
+Like cha follows chiggity chiggity.
+So of course I started to dance a happy dance.
 I was extra careful not to step on any cockroaches.
 That was difficult, because there were a lot of them.
-There’s something about marimba music that brings out the cockroaches.
+There’s something about marimba music that brings them out …

 Infestation?
 That’s not a nice word.
-Do you say that New York is infested with people?
-Of course not, you say there are a lot of people in New York.
+Do you say that Manhattan is infested with people?
+Of course not.
 Do you say a Knicks game is infested with fans? …

 Did I have a lot of cockroaches?
 I don’t think so.
 At least not a lot as in too many.
 I’d say the number was just right.
-Or better than just right because I’m lucky and they trust me so don’t hide when I’m around.
-Which is like having more because they’re all right there, not afraid, not hiding.
+Or better than just right because I’m lucky and they trust me and play marimba music in my sink.
+Which is how some is like having more because they’re all right there, not afraid, not hiding.

 Her broom?
 Right!
 I was talking about brooms in general.
 The problem with Mrs. Dobson’s broom is that some people get meaner in proportion to the amount of fun everyone else is having.
 And was my Glitter anniversary ever fun.
 The music kept getting more exciting.
 It started simply enough – chiggity chiggity chaaa chiggity chiggity chaaa chaaaaaa – but before you knew it, it was clacketty clack ka boom bang bang BOOM!

 Sorry about your vase.
 I sometimes get carried away by the music all around me.
 Why even the klang of your radiator makes me …